 Level Ability 1 Warden Specialization: May buy all Basic Combat skill blocks and one Advanced Combat skill block.
 May buy skills from Alteration Battlemagic.
 May buy skills from one Basic Social skill block and one Basic Adventure skill block.
 2 Warden Versatility: May buy skills from all Basic Social and all Basic Adventure skill blocks.
 Choose a subclass.
 May buy one school of Battlemagic in the Primary school of your class.
 3 Combat Repute: Earn 1 Combat Reputation.
 4 Cultural Training: Choose one Cultural Training ability from your starting culture.
 5 Warden Efficiency-1: Your Alteration Battlemagic Meditations are lowered to by 2.
 6 Very Well Rounded: May buy skills from one Advanced Adventure skill block and one Advanced Social skill block.
 May buy any skills from Battlemagic from one school in the secondary schools of your subclass.
+May buy Lesser Katas.
 7 General Armor Focus: Your Refit skill Meditation Counts are lowered by 2.
 8 Combat Repute: Earn 1 Combat Reputation.
 9 Cultural Training: Choose one Cultural Training ability from your starting culture.
-10 Warden Efficiency-2: Your level-5 spells are increased to x3 per combat in your subclass schools.
+10 Warden Efficiency-2: Your rank-5 spells are increased to x3 per combat in your subclass schools.
 11 Extremely Well Rounded: May buy skills from a second Advanced Adventure skill block, a second Advanced Combat skill block and a second Advanced Social skill block.
 May buy any skills from Battlemagic from a second school in the secondary schools of your subclass.
+Warden Ritual Magic Training: May buy skills from Lesser Alchemancy and one Ritual Magic school associated with your subclass.
 12 General Combat Focus: Your Battle Respite skill Meditation Counts are lowered 2.
 13 Combat Repute: Earn 1 Combat Reputation.
 14 Cultural Training: Choose one Cultural Training ability from your starting culture.
-15 Warden Efficiency-3: Your level-6 spells are increased to x3 per combat in your subclass schools.
-16 Warden Ritual Magic Training: May buy skills from Lesser Alchemancy and Ritual Magic schools associated with your subclass.
+15 Warden Efficiency-3: Your rank-6 spells are increased to x3 per combat in your subclass schools.
+16 Improved Warden Ritual Magic Training: May buy skills from all Lesser Ritual Magic schools associated with your subclass and one Greater Ritual Magic school associated with your subclass.
 17 Battle Hardened: You always have +1 Armor point.
 18 Combat Repute: Earn 1 Combat Reputation.
 19 Cultural Training: Choose one Cultural Training ability from your starting culture.
 20 Warden Efficiency-4: You gain -1 difficulty rating in all rituals associated with your subclass.